[The map is of FSB Kien, Vietnam, 1970; repurposed for our use.]

 The inner perimeter checkpoint guards merely saluted and answered Maks’ questions where to go for fuel, and the supplies area for his “assignment”.

 Once in, they attracted little attention, except the occasional salute from the enlisted.
 The pair drove the UAZ back to the division’s fuel supply, and got behind another UAZ waiting to fuel-up.
 That driver was a Soviet lieutenant, without a name on his uniform.
 He looked like a young Christopher Walken.
 He casually greeted Maks while they were waiting, identifying himself as Lt.
 Gulashev.
 The encounter was unremarkable of itself, save due to the tenseness of the situation.

 Maks and Woj proceeded to the base supply tents.
 The lieutenant in charge of stores turned out to be a worthless drunk, with his sergeant in de facto command.
 Maks and the sergeant – who turned out to be quite good at his work – went over inventory numbers.
 The Lieutenant left.

 The sergeant was on edge at the surprise inspection, but was cooperative.
 At the end, Maks pressed on the young man a bit, and discovered that Lt.
 Drunk had been secretly trading the officer’s caviar stores to build his booze stash.
 Maks assured the sergeant that he’d indicate that he found the discrepancy through physical inventory auditing.

 By coincidence, Maks’ fictitious sealed papers had confirmation.

 Afternoon was fading, and Maks and Woj (carrying log books and binders) headed for the HQ.
 The guard let them in after being shown the orders.

-Maks presented Makarov the sealed orders, which Kamarov read as well.
+Maks presented Makarov the sealed orders, which Kazanov read as well.
 They seemed irritated, and moved the conversation to the back of the room, away from the staff.
-Kamarov showed the paper discussing the supply discrepancy to Maks, and began querying him about what he knew.
+Kazanov showed the paper discussing the supply discrepancy to Maks, and began querying him about what he knew.